Working Lives: The Porters of Lagos Markets

 How much are you paid when you carry groceries for your customers?

-I sometimes get N200 but the standard amount we mostly charge here is N100, no matter the distance.
-The highest amount I have gotten from a customer is N500.
+I get paid within the range of N100-N600.
+I charge based on how heavy the groceries are.
+The highest amount of money I have gotten from a customer is N800.

-How much do you make in a day or week?
+How much do you make in a day?

 How much do you spend in a day?